costa-group/gasol-optimizer/README.md

 solc --combined-json asm solidity_file.sol
 ```

 By default, GASOL uses [OptiMathSAT](http://optimathsat.disi.unitn.it/) as SMT solver with a timeout of 10s per block.
+This timeout can be changed using `-tout` flag followed
+by the new timeout in seconds.

 A. In order to execute GASOL on a asm json file, run the following command from the root directory of the repository:
 ```